 - Using Claims in .NET

-experts.
-With OpenID Connect you can delegate authentication to an identity provider (such as Facebook, Azure AD, Identity
+another web site?
+With OpenID Connect you can delegate authentication to an identity provider (such as Facebook,

-- OAuth fundamentals: Authorization Code Grant, Implicit Grant and Client Credential Grant
+- OAuth Fundamentals: Authorization Code Grant, PKCE and Client Credential Grant

-Modern web sites and mobile appls consume REST services.
-You can use OAuth with OpenID Connect to authenticate users,
+Modern web sites and mobile apps often consume REST services.
+You can use OpenID Connect to authenticate users,

-after which you can use claims to authorize resources stored in a web API.
+after which you can use claims to authorize access to resources stored in a web API.